Physical Origin of the Universal Three-body Parameter in Atomic Efimov Physics: Introduction

-A first attempt~\cite{Chin2011} to explain this universality suggested that it could be due to quantum reflection in the sum of pairwise $-1/r^{6}$ potentials.
-Particles coming from large distances to separations on the order of the van der Waals length would experience a sudden drop in the resulting effective three-body potential, which would reflect the particles before they start to probe shorter regions.
-However, a numerical study~\cite{JiaWang2012} showed that the relevant three-body potential in the van der Waals region does not exhibit a sudden drop, but instead a sudden repulsive barrier.
-The numerical results indicate that this three-body repulsion is universally located around $R\approx2\, r_{ \mbox{vdW}}$ for several model potentials and occurs whenever a pairwise interaction potential features a deep well supporting many two-body bound states or a short-range hardcore repulsion, which is the case for all atomic species.
-Reference~\cite{JiaWang2012} attributes the appearance of the repulsion to an increase of kinetic energy due to the squeezing of the hyperangular wavefunction into a smaller volume caused by the suppression of two-body probability inside the two-body potential well.
-However, it has remained to be clarified how precisely this mechanism occurs, what physical picture it corresponds to, and why it is universal.
+A first attempt~\citep{Chin2011} to explain this universality suggested that it could be due to quantum reflection in the sum of pairwise $-1/r^{6}$ potentials.
+Particles coming from large distances to separations on the order of the van der Waals length would experience a sudden drop in the resulting effective three-body potential, which would reflect the particles before they start to probe short-range physics.
+However, a numerical study~\citep{JiaWang2012} showed that the relevant three-body potential in the van der Waals region does not exhibit a sudden drop, but a sudden repulsive barrier.
+The numerical results indicate that this three-body repulsion is universally located around $R\approx2\,r_{ \mbox{vdW}}$ for several model potentials and arises whenever a pairwise interaction potential features a deep well supporting many two-body bound states or a short-range hardcore repulsion, which is the case for all atomic species.
+Reference~\citep{JiaWang2012} attributes the appearance of the repulsive barrier to an increase of kinetic energy due to the squeezing of the hyperangular wave function into a smaller volume caused by the suppression of two-body probability inside the two-body potential well.
+Reference~\citep{Sorensen2012}, on the other hand, attributes it to the hard-core repulsion of the two-body potential.
+It is therefore necessary to clarify how precisely the repulsive barrier emerges, what physical picture it corresponds to, and why it is universal.
+The purpose of this work is to show that the universality of the three-body parameter indeed originates from the two-body correlation, through a deformation of the three-body system in the van der Waals region.\\

-The purpose of this work is to present a simple physical account of the three-body repulsion and universality of the three-body parameter.
 This paper is organised as follows.
-In Section II, we review how the three-body repulsion arises in the hyperspherical formalism.
-In Sect.~III, we discuss how the universal three-body repulsion occurs as a consequence of nonadiabatic deformation due to pair correlation.
+In Sec.
+II, we review how the three-body repulsion setting the three-body parameter arises in the hyperspherical formalism.
+In Sect.~III, we interpret the three-body repulsion as a consequence of three-body deformation induced by pair correlation and show why it is universal.
 In Sect.~IV, we confirm this scenario by using two simple models.
 In Sect.~V, we give the conclusion of this work.\\